Where are the Best public Swimming Pools near me?

 Tuesday and Thursday 10am – Noon

-Tom Muehlenbeck offers a lot of swimming pool areas including an adult leisure pool, lazy river, indoor pool, and outdoor pool and is operated by the City of Plano Parks and Recreation Department.
+Tom Muehlenbeck offers a lot of swimming pool areas including an adult leisure pool, an indoor lazy river, and public swimming pools: indoor and outdoor.
+It is operated by the City of Plano Parks and Recreation Department.

 Kids will love the slides, splash area, and pools here!
 The inside is great too.